6vx/kitebot721/src/lib/pages/quotes.md

 >
 > **Merovingian**

-> The minority has n  e  er been able to control the majority without first denying the majority's humanity, and thereby losing their own.
+> The minority has never been able to control the majority without first denying the majority's humanity, and thereby losing their own.
 >
 > **S.Colbert**